 Rocky Mouth Falls

-Located in a Draper, this hike is a very short one that ends in a beautiful waterfall.
-You are able to approach the waterfall and may even see rappelers coming down the falls in wet suits!
-The parking lot to this hike is below a neighborhood that you then walk through to get to the trailhead.
+Located in a Draper, this hike is a very short one and ends in a beautiful waterfall.
+You can approach the waterfall and may even see people rappelling down the falls in wet suits!
+The parking lot to this hike is below a neighbourhood that you then walk through to get to the trailhead.
 It is illegal to park on the road near the trailhead.

 Hidden Falls